Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

  I/m 0.13266 0.13266 0.13266
  >

-We add a paraview polydata created for this shape (exaDEM doesn't display correclty without face as hexapods, otherwise during the init step, a `your_shape`.vtk is written).
+We add a paraview polydata created for this shape (exaDEM doesn't display correctly without face as hexapods, otherwise, during the init step, a `your_shape`.vtk is written).

 .. image:: ../_static/ExaDEM/tuto_alpha3.png
    :width: 300pt